 Photo from The Lawless Range courtesy of Beverly and Jim Rogers Museum of Western Film History Film & Television Beginning in 1920, Hollywood filmmakers began to take an interest in the Alabama Hills for its natural scenery.
 Since then, over 400 movies have been filmed here.
 Movie stars such as Tom Mix, Hopalong Cassidy, Gene Autry, and the Lone Ranger, shot it out with outlaws.
-Classics such as Gunga Din, Yellow Sky, and How the West Was Won were filmed along Movie Flat Road.
+Classics such as Gunga Din, Yellow Sky, and How the West Was Won were filmed along Movie Road.
 The 1990 Sci-Fi classic Tremors was filmed almost entirely on location in the Alabama Hills.
 During 1993, portions of Maverick were filmed here.
 More recently, Star Trek Generations, Gladiator, Iron Man, and Django Unchained were filmed in the Alabama Hills.
-Find a copy of the Movie Road Touring Brochure online or at the Museum of Western Film History in Lone Pine.
+Find a copy of the Movie Road Touring Brochure at the Museum of Western Film History in Lone Pine.
 Each October, the community of Lone Pine hosts the Lone Pine Film Festival.
 This festival features speakers, actors and bus tours that showcase movies filmed in the Alabama Hills.
 The area continues to attract film crews, benefiting the local economy.
-The hills were named after the C.S.S.
-Alabama, a Confederate warship responsible for wreaking havoc during the Civil War.
-Prospectors sympathetic to the Confederate cause named their mining claims after the Alabama and eventually the name stuck.
+The naming of the area dates back to the 1860s.
+Prospectors in California working mining claims named the hills after a Confederate warship.
 Geology The rounded, oddly shaped contours of the Alabama Hills form a sharp contrast to the glacially carved ridges of the Sierra Nevada.
-While both land forms consist of the same granitic rock, the fantastic shapes of the hills were formed by a combination of natural chemical weathering and wind erosion.
+While both land forms consist of the same granitic rock, the fantastic shapes of the hills are a result of natural chemical weathering.